SHOWS AND EVENTS

 SALES: All work submitted must be for sale.
 There will be a 35% commission and sales tax will be added to sales.
 PSC will handle all sales.
 No work will be released before the close of the exhibit.
 Artists will be paid for sales within 30 days of the end of show.
 Commissions from sales completed after the show that were initiated during the exhibit are expected to be paid by the artist to the Pastel Society of Colorado.

 DELIVERY OF ACCEPTED WORK: Shipping and Delivery instructions for hand delivery of accepted paintings will be included in a notification email.
-Shipped paintings must be received by June 24, 2016 including all paperwork requested and with a pre-paid return shipping label included.
-For shipped work, expect a handling fee of about $50 paid to the shipping agent (to be arranged) for unpacking and delivering to the Denver Public Library and retrieving, repacking, returning unsold work.
+Shipped work must arrive between June 16 and June 22 including all paperwork requested and with a pre-paid return shipping label included.
+For shipped work, expect a handling fee of about $50 paid to the shipping agent (to be arranged) for unpacking and delivering to the Denver Central Library and retrieving, repacking, returning unsold work.
 Shipping charges are separate.
 Please pack work carefully and insure it adequately.
 Artists will be contacted if work arrives damaged so arrangements can be made to reframe as needed.

 Joanne Burney "Trees"